Awesomeware/goblin-wrangler/README.md

 docker-compose up -d
 ```

-The service will then be available via [Localhost](http://localhost:9000).
+The website will then be available via [localhost](http://localhost:3000).

+## Project components

+This project consists of a Go-based backend (found under `./backend`), and a Vite/Vue3 TypeScript frontend (found under `./web`).

-## Infrastructure
+## Deployment

-TODO: Elaborate.
+Goblin Wrangler makes use of Google services to deploy:

-* Cloud Run for backend, with a cloud run trigger to build new releases of backend/ on changes.
+* Cloud Run for the backend, with a cloud run trigger to build new releases of backend/ on repository changes.
-* Firebase Hosting for frontend, using GitHub CI/CD to build new releases of web/ on changes.
+* Firebase Hosting for frontend, using GitHub CI/CD to build new releases of web/ on repository changes.

+The infrastructure to support this is not currently codified, but the idea is to do so through e.g., [pulumi](https://www.pulumi.com/)
+or [terraform](https://www.terraform.io/) soon, in a way that would let you deploy remotely in the same way.
+But you could deploy
+the backend and frontend in any way you like (such as EKS, via Vercel, etc), without any real changes to the project parts.